-The Spirit of The Few Memorial
+The Spirit of The Few Monument

 We need your help in achieving this, so if you would kindly give some thought to donating towards this project, however big or small, we will be very grateful.